 It's also possible to create custom rules to monitor specific threats.
-If a user knows the behavior of a particular virus they are trying to contain in an environment, they can create a special monitoring rule that checks for certain registry keys or files created by the virus.
-This can determine if the spread of the virus is being contained.
+If a user knows the behavior of a particular virus they are trying to contain in an environment, they can create a special monitoring rule that

 Note that Integrity Monitoring detects changes made to the system, but cannot prevent or undo these changes.